Bengal tiger: Poaching

 The most significant immediate threat to the existence of wild tiger populations is the illegal wildlife trade in poached skins and body parts between India, Nepal and China.
 The governments of these countries have failed to implement adequate enforcement response, and wildlife crime remained a low priority in terms of political commitment and investment for years.
 There are well-organised gangs of professional poachers, who move from place to place and set up camp in vulnerable areas.
 Skins are rough-cured in the field and handed over to dealers, who send them for further treatment to Indian tanning centres.
 Buyers choose the skins from dealers or tanneries and smuggle them through a complex interlinking network to markets outside India, mainly in China.
 Other factors contributing to their loss are urbanisation and revenge killing.
 Farmers blame tigers for killing cattle and shoot them.
 Their skins and body parts may however become a part of the illegal trade.
-In Bangladesh, tigers are killed by professional poachers, local hunters, trappers, pirates and villagers.
-Each group of people has different motives for killing tigers, ranging from profit, excitement to safety concerns.
-All groups have access to the illegal wildlife trade in body parts.
+In Bangladesh, tigers are killed by professional poachers, local hunters, trappers and villagers.
+Each group of people has different motives for killing tigers, ranging from profit and excitement to safety concerns; and has access to the illegal wildlife trade in body parts.

 The illicit demand for bones and body parts from wild tigers for use in Traditional Chinese medicine is the reason for the unrelenting poaching pressure on tigers on the Indian subcontinent.
 For at least a thousand years, tiger bones have been an ingredient in traditional medicines that are prescribed as a muscle strengthener and treatment for rheumatism and body pain.

 Between 1994 and 2009, the Wildlife Protection Society of India has documented 893 cases of tigers killed in India, which is just a fraction of the actual poaching and trade in tiger parts during those years.

 In 2004, all the tigers in India's Sariska Tiger Reserve were killed by poachers.
 In 2007, police in Allahabad raided a meeting of suspected poachers, traders and couriers.
 One of the arrested persons was the biggest buyer of Indian tiger parts who sold them to Chinese buyers, using women from a nomadic tribe as couriers.
 In 2009, none of the 24 tigers residing in the Panna Tiger Reserve were left because of excessive poaching.

 In November 2011, two tigers were found dead in Maharashtra: a male tiger was trapped and killed in a wire snare; a tigress died of electrocution after chewing at an electric cable supplying power to a water pump; another dead tigress found in Kanha Tiger Reserve landscape was suspected to have been poisoned.
 In 2021, Bangladeshi police arrested a poacher suspected of killing 70 Bengal tigers during a period of 20 years.